-The holder of the non-mortgage lien may also enforce its lien by foreclosing, although this is less common.
-The process of foreclosing on a non-mortgage lien is governed by state law and varies depending on the type of lien that is being foreclosed.
-For example, property tax liens may often be foreclosed outside of court, while the holder of a mechanics' liens must typically sue the homeowner in court in order to foreclose.
+The holder of the non-mortgage lien may also enforce its lien by foreclosing, although this tactic is less common.
+The process of foreclosing on a non-mortgage lien is governed by state law and varies depending on the type of lien being foreclosed.
+For example, property tax liens may sometimes be foreclosed outside of court, while the holder of a mechanics' liens must typically sue the homeowner in court to foreclose.

 Another factor is the priority of the non-mortgage lien.
 Many homeowners have one or more mortgage liens recorded against their property, and these mortgage liens typically have priority over subsequently recorded non-mortgage liens.
-(There are exceptions to this rule.
-For example, some property tax liens have super-priority over all liens recorded against the property.
-For more on the priority of liens, see our article The First in Time, First in Right Rule.)
+(This rule has some exceptions.
+For example, some property tax liens have super-priority over all liens recorded against the property.)

 Non-mortgage liens typically have little impact on mortgage liens.
-Most non-mortgage liens are recorded after mortgage liens (the reason being that lenders will not loan money if there is a judgment, tax, or mechanics' lien recorded against the property) and therefore have a lower priority than the mortgage liens.
-This means that, in any foreclosure sale, the mortgage liens will be paid first out of the proceeds, and the remaining proceeds will be paid to the non-mortgage liens in order of priority.
-As described above, this alone may be enough of a deterrent to keep a holder of a non-mortgage lien from foreclosing, as there often will not be enough equity remaining to cover the lower priority liens once the mortgage is paid off.
+Most non-mortgage liens are recorded after mortgage liens (because lenders will not loan money if a judgment, tax, or mechanics' lien is recorded against the property) and therefore have a lower priority than the mortgage liens.
+In any foreclosure sale, the mortgage liens will be paid first out of the proceeds, and the remaining proceeds will be paid to the non-mortgage liens in order of priority.
+As described above, this alone might be enough of a deterrent to keep a holder of a non-mortgage lien from foreclosing, as the home might not have enough equity remaining to cover the lower priority liens once the mortgage is paid off.